theonion/django-bulbs/README.md

 ## Configuring for Development

+Make sure an instance of elasticsearch is available at `http://elasticsearch.local:9200/`.
+If you are running theonion/onion-services you can add `elasticsearch.local` to your `/etc/hosts` line that points at that docker dev machine.

 First, enter any virtualenv, etc, that you plan on developing in.
 ```bash
 $ pip install -e .